Written by Edge Business Solutions

 - and Predictable Effort

+It’s helpful to use a framework for all of this.
 I really like Alex Hormozi’s Value Formula.
 It’s the best definition of Value I have ever seen, especially when it comes to something that can be packaged up and sold.
-(Value through content is a different matter)
+(Value through content is a different matter) So, let’s look at the Hormozi Value Formula.

-But how does “Value” relate to “Offer”?
+Definition of offer — But how does “Value” relate to “Offer”?

 Offer = Value tailored to a specific target audience as far as a problem is concerned that they are facing.